kprobst-fhooe/hgbtheses/README.md

 # Theses Guide

 ## HGBThesisTutorial

-**First off, when it comes to LaTeX quesions, the HGBThesisTutorial is your friend!**
+**First off, when it comes to LaTeX questions, the HGBThesisTutorial is your friend!**

 It does not only showcase how a HGBThesis document may look like, but is also filled with tons of helpful information when it comes to working with LaTeX, including figures / tables / sourcecode / mathematical formulas, referencing of literature etc.

 - [HGBThesisTutorialDE](https://github.com/Digital-Media/HagenbergThesis/blob/main/documents/HgbThesisTutorialDE/main.pdf)
 - [HGBThesisTutorialEN](https://github.com/Digital-Media/HagenbergThesis/blob/main/documents/HgbThesisTutorialEN/main.pdf)

 ## Thesis Checklist